letam/shbang/README.md

 # Shbang - Server Orchestration
 Lays the foundational feces of your cybernetic garden.
 Does the dirty work so that you don't have to.
-Sets up a secure Ubuntu Linux Server.
+Sets up a secure CentOS or Ubuntu Linux Server.

 ## Requirements

 	- Bash-compatible shell (including Z shell)
-	- Access to an Ubuntu Linux server
+	- Access to either CentOS 8 or Ubuntu 18.04 LTS Linux server

 ## Instructions